fanbyprinciple/d2l-fanbyprinciple/ch6_convolutional_neural_network/readme.md

 (hint: recall the softmax)?
 Why might it not be so popular?

 * taking average of the log and then computing the maximum value devide by sum of log.
 It might be computationally intensive.

+# Making Lenet

+- Lenet by yan lecunn was actually used in atm machines.
+- Each comvolution layer uses a 5x5 kernel and a sigmoid activation function
+- 6 output channel for first convolution layer while second one has 16
+- 2x2 pooling operation reduces the dimensionality by a factor of 2
+- .
+The first convolutional layer uses 2 pixels of padding to compensate for the reduction in height and width that would otherwise result from using a 5×5 kernel.
+In contrast, the second convolutional layer forgoes padding, and thus the height and width are both reduced by 4 pixels.
+As we go up the stack of layers, the number of channels increases layer-over-layer from 1 in the input to 6 after the first convolutional layer and 16 after the second convolutional layer.
+However, each pooling layer halves the height and width.
+Finally, each fully-connected layer reduces dimensionality, finally emitting an output whose dimension matches the number of classes

+"""python
+for layer in net:
+    X = layer(X)`
+    print(f"Shape of {layer.__class__.__name__} : {X.shape}")
+"""